elsurrtech/state-jetpack/README.md

-# Using State in Jetpack Compose Codelab
+# Using State in Jetpack Compose

-This folder contains the source code for the [Using State in Jetpack Compose codelab](https://developer.android.com/codelabs/jetpack-compose-state).

-In this codelab, you will explore patterns for working with state in a declarative world by building a Todo application.
-We'll see what unidirectional data flow is, and how to apply it in a Jetpack Compose application to build stateless and stateful composables.
+ you will explore patterns for working with state in a declarative world by building a Todo application.
+We'll see what unidirectional data flow is, and how to apply it in a Jetpack Compose application to build stateless and stateful composables

+#Topics Covered
+* Unidirectional data flow
+* state and events in UI
+* ViewModel and LiveData
+* State<T>

+.

 ## Screenshots

 ![Finished code](screenshots/state_movie.gif "After: Animation of fully completed project")

 ## License